mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 float(10) #=> 10.0
 ```

-# Length of a string, array/list, or hash/dictionary
+# Length of an object
 ---
 You've probably noticed by now that Ruby has a lot more emphasis on calling functions on an object via `object.do_something` versus Python calling objects inside a function via `do_something(object)`.
 This is the same for for the length function (also can be done as `Size` in Ruby):